lamson-dev/vibe-code/packages/compliance-report-tool/SIMPLE_README.txt

    filename anymore.
 You can use the provided gen_test.csv file for testing:
    ./gen_compliance_report.sh gen_test.csv

+5. Data Privacy Options:
+   By default, sensitive data like TINs (EINs) and SSNs are redacted in the output.
+   If you need to see this sensitive information, add the --show-sensitive flag:

+   ./gen_compliance_report.sh gen_test.csv --show-sensitive

+   WARNING: Using this flag will display full, unredacted sensitive data in the output files.

 That's it!
 No need to install dependencies or run build steps.

 Troubleshooting: